katherinelee703/mybiasbook/README.md

 # Repo for my-bias-book.com

-### Do you love following your favorite KPOP groups on SNS but wish there was a better way to share, organize, upvote, and comment on fan photos?
+### Do you love following your favorite KPOP groups on SNS but wish there was a better way to share, organize, upvote, & comment on fan photos?

 > Scouring places like Reddit, Twitter, Instagram, and Discord can take ages.